(913) 214-8344 [email protected]

 Subdivision Performance and Materials/Labor Bond: a bond issued to ensure the obligee that the individual/builder/developer(s) will perform all duties and pay all workers/laborers and the suppliers associated with the public improvement as stated in the subdivision agreement.

-The developer is the party that becomes the principal when a subdivision surety bond is taken.
+The developer is the party that becomes the principal when a subdivision is taken.
 The requirements to obtain a subdivision bond are predicated on the availability of that subdivision agreement.
 After that, the developer will have to provide several documents which include;

 • A completed subdivision bond form.